martinfleis/phd-thesis/source/15_Identification of urban tissues through urban morphometrics.md

-# Identification of urban tissues through urban morphometrics
+# Identification of tissue types through urban morphometrics

 ==On the one hand we assume and use Tobler’s Law of spatial autocorrelation (Tobler 1970) on a local scale.
 (Steiniger, 2008)==